yegor256/blog/_drafts/_repo.md

 In a nutshell, they all claim that productivity is higher with a monolithic repo because the amount of operations one has to do in order to make a change is smaller.
 Indeed, in a monorepo there will be a single branch, a single set of commits, a single pull request, a single merge, deploy and release.
-Also, it will be easier to test, both manually and via unit testing.
-Also, continuous integration is easier to configure, and so on and so forth.
+Also it will be easier to test, both manually and via unit testing.
+Continuous integration is easier to configure, and so on and so forth.

-All these "reasonable" arguments remind me what I hear when preaching object decomposition and suggesting that multiple objects are better than a single large one.
-Imagine a large class of 3,000 lines of code, which does many things and they all are very tightly coupled.
+All these "reasonable" arguments remind me of what I hear when preaching object decomposition and suggesting that multiple objects are better than a single large one.
+Imagine a large class of 3,000 lines of code, which does many things and they are all very tightly coupled.
 It's "easy" to test it, to make changes, to deploy, to review, etc. Because everything stays in one file, right?
 We don't need to jump from class to class in order to understand the design.
 We just look at one screen, scroll it up and down, and that's it.